drinkthestars/compose-lab/README.md

-# android-template
+# compose-lab

-A "modern" template for Android projects using Kotlin DSL build files & Jetpack Compose.
+A Jetpack Compose playground.